 Services to enterprise clients include more tailored communications products and managed service solutions to larger businesses, as well as high-capacity last-mile data connectivity services to mobile and wireline carriers on a wholesale basis.
 Services are primarily offered on a subscription basis with a contractually specified and non-cancelable service period, which is generally one to seven years with a weighted average term of approximately three years.
-Each subscription services provided is accounted for as a distinct performance obligation and revenue is recognized ratably over the contract period as the subscription services are delivered.
+Each subscription services are delivered.
 Enterprise subscription services are billed as monthly recurring charges to customers and related installation services, if applicable, are billed upon completion of the customer installation.
-Installation services are not accounted for as distinct performance obligations, but rather a component of the connectivity services, and therefore upfront installation fees are deferred and recognized as revenue over the related contract period.
+Installation services are deferred and recognized as revenue over the related contract period.
 Enterprise sales commission costs are deferred and recognized using a portfolio approach over a weighted-average contract period.